-Capacity credits provide a source of revenue depending on the capacity an electricity resource can provide to the SWIS.
-The price of capacity credits depends on the excess capacity in the system relative to the minimum reliability requirements (stated in Wholesale Electricity Market Rules (WA), 1 July 2022, Rule 4.5.9).
+&lt;sup>77 Capacity credits provide a source of revenue depending on the capacity an electricity resource can provide to the SWIS.
+The price of capacity credits depends on the excess capacity in the system relative to the minimum reliability requirements (stated in Wholesale Electricity Market Rules (WA), 1 September 2022, Rule 4.5.9).

-Details of the battery investment feasibility model is detailed in Appendix 1.
-The battery assessed is a standalone battery which is not combined with another energy source, for example, a wind farm.
+&lt;sup>78 Details of the battery investment feasibility model is detailed in Appendix 1.
+The battery assessed is a stand-alone battery which is not combined with another energy source, for example, a wind farm.